- FoodSearcher Tool

 Other means of adding value to fresh and dried plums could be selling them through farm stands, farmers’ markets, U-pick operations, and Community Supported Agriculture (CSA).
 CSAs truly allow the community to be involved in the farming experience.
 Members of the community buy a subscription in advance from the farmer to receive a share of the farm’s crop throughout the growing season.
 CSAs are unique because the members also share in the risks farmers face, such as poor harvests due to adverse weather or pests.
 Selling to the community in advance provides the farmer with the working capital needed to run the farm, gets the farmer better prices for their crop, and eliminates time and money otherwise spent on marketing avenues (NAL, 2014).

-Chile provides nearly all of the imported plums to the United States, accounting for 80 percent of the total.
-In 2014, the United States imported 12 million pounds of dried plums and 66.7 million pounds of fresh plums from Chile.
-The majority of plum imports enter the United States between January and May, during the off-season for U.S. plum production (ERS, 2015).
+Chile provides nearly all of the imported plums to the United States, accounting for 91 percent of the total.
+In the 2021/2022 market year, the United States imported $18 million worth of dried plums and $41.5 million worth of fresh plums.
+(ERS, 2022).

 A characteristic of many stone fruits is alternate bearing (AB), meaning the plant will produce more fruit every other year.
 AB is internally regulated by the plant, but can be triggered by external factors such as poor management.
 The most successful practice to control AB is crop load management achieved by fruit thinning and pruning (Pennsylvania State University – Extension, 2011).
 Most fruit trees, including plum, also require chilling hours (close to freezing temperatures) to induce flowering.
 Generally, European plums require 700-1,000 chilling hours and Japanese plums require 500-900 chilling hours (UC IPM, 2014).